Trust in tailings? Vale dam disaster spurs investors into action

 LONDON (Reuters) - Seeking assurances from Brazilian miner Vale by phone after a second deadly dam disaster in three years is not enough for Sasja Beslik.
 He plans to fly there himself to get answers.

-Beslik, head of sustainable finance at Swedish bank Nordea, blocked the bank’s investment managers from buying any more Vale shares on January 26, the day after a damn filled with mining waste burst its banks, killing hundreds.
+Beslik, head of sustainable finance at Swedish bank Nordea, blocked the bank’s investment managers from buying any more Vale shares on Jan.
+26, the day after a dam filled with mining waste burst its banks, killing hundreds.

 He is the latest investor to step back from an industry that is trying to clean up its act.

-Note: (This story has been corrected to remove reference to Vale being propped up by a government stake in 10th graph)